-Update your home by learning how to install a new backsplash yourself.
+Give your home a new facelift by learning how to tile a backsplash like a professional.

-Are you searching for a cost-effective way to spruce up your kitchen space?
-Look no further than a DIY tile kitchen backsplash!
-By following the step-by-step guide below, you'll have the confidence and skills to create a stunning new tile backsplash in no time – without breaking the bank.
+Are you searching for a cost-effective way to spruce up your wall space?
+Look no further than a DIY tile backsplash that you can do yourself as part of your home renovation.
+By following the step-by-step guide below, you'll have the confidence and skills to install stunning new backsplash tiles in no time – without breaking the bank.

-Come learn how to transform your kitchen with a DIY backsplash and reap the rewards of a professional-looking kitchen at a fraction of the cost!
+Come learn how to transform any wall surface in your home with a DIY tile backsplash and reap the rewards of a professional-looking kitchen at a fraction of the cost.

-Before purchasing your own kitchen backsplash you will want to figure out how much tile you need and what kind.
-It's a good idea to add 10% of extra tile onto your total amount for waste or mistakes.
+Before purchasing new tile you will need to figure out how much tile you need and what kind.
+An easy way to decide is by picking something that is neutral because then it can go with most, if not all, of your design choices.
+But don't be discouraged if you love a fun pattern, because ultimately it's all personal preference.
+It's also smart to add 10% of extra tile onto your total amount for waste or mistakes.

 - Faux brick